alexandre-hallaine/Rainfall/level2/walkthrough.md

 1 pattern found.
 ```

-However we'll need to include an extra step because of the following lines:
+However, we'll need to include an extra step because of the following lines:
 ```c
 if ((tmp & 0xb0000000) == 0xb0000000)
 {